dhellmann/pymotw/PyMOTW/threading/index.rst

 Signaling between threads with Event objects
 ============================================

-Although the point of using multiple threads is to spin separate operations off to run more or less simultaneously, there are times when it is important to be able to synchronize the operations in two or more threads.
-A simple way to communicate between threads is using Event objects.
-An Event manages an internal flag that users can either set() or clear().
-Other users can wait() for the flag to be set(), effectively blocking progress until allowed to continue.
-You can also think of an Event as a traffic light.
+Although the point of using multiple threads is to spin separate operations off to run concurrently, there are times when it is important to be able to synchronize the operations in two or more threads.
+A simple way to communicate between threads is using :class:`Event` objects.
+An :class:`Event` manages an internal flag that users can either :func:`set()` or :func:`clear()`.
+Other users can :func:`wait()` for the flag to be :func:`set()`, effectively blocking progress until allowed to continue.
+You can also think of an :class:`Event` as a traffic light.

 .. include:: threading_event.py
     :literal:
     :start-after: #end_pymotw_header

-In this case, the non-block thread times out before the Event is set.
+In this case, the non-block thread times out before the :class:`Event` is set.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_event.py'))